sf-wdi-14/notes/assignments/week-10/directives.md

 using an Angular directive.

-2: Also, whenever you hover over the directive with your mouse, it should alert a greeting.
+2: Whenever you hover over the directive with your mouse, it should alert a greeting.
 Do not use jQuery or selectors for this.